 Included / Excluded

 Arrive at Cork or Dublin Airport and take public transport to Adrigole.
-It may be also possible to arrive in Shannon or Kerry Airport but this will depend on your time of arrival.
+It may be also possible to arrive at Shannon or Kerry Airport but this will depend on your time of arrival.
 Please check with Footfalls before you book your flights.

 The trail today offers you sweeping views across Bantry Bay to Beara Island on one side and Hungry Hill and the Slieve Miskish Mountains on the other.
 You will be walking along a trail that flanks the southern slopes of Hungry Hill, the highest mountain on the peninsula.
 You will pass Park Lough and continue through Comnagapple Glen, ending your walk today in Castletownbere.